How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 When you have a domain name designated to your blog, trust me most readers will take it seriously than the others without one.
 It gives them a sense of seriousness you exude towards your work.

-You will have full access to the backend files of your site hence it gives you much freedom to design it as you imagine.
+Since you will have full access to the backend files of your site hence it gives you the freedom to design it as you imagine.

 The best part about WordPress is you don’t have to be a coder; with its more than 54000 plugins, the sky’s the limit.
 There’s a plugin for literally every single tweak you want to do on your website.